singarfield/example1a/README.md

 # This is read me.
-NOw you've read it
+Now you've read it